-The stem that connects the two ends of earplugs is too short and prevents them from sitting correctly in the wearers’ ear.
-This subsequently allows loud noises to slip past the earplug and cause hearing damage.
+The stem that connects the two ends of the defective earplugs is too short and prevents them from sitting correctly in the wearers’ ear.
+This subsequently allows loud noises to slip past the earplug and cause permanent hearing damage.

 In this case, The US Justice Department has said that both 3M and Aearo Technologies, the original manufacturer of the earplugs, were aware of the defect in these products as early as the year 2000 and manipulated the test results to make it appear that the earplugs met government standards.

-Those who served in the military or were contractors for the military between the years 2001 and 2016 could have potentially sustained ear damage if they used these defective earplugs.
-While 3M agreed to pay the US government $9.1 million to settle allegations that they knowingly sold a defective product to the US military, none of the settlement went to service members or veterans suffering from hearing-related issues.
-The men and women have been left to seek recovery of compensation through their own lawsuits against the company.
+Those who served in the military or were contractors for the military between the years 2001 and 2016 could have potentially sustained ear damage if they were exposed to loud noises and used these defective earplugs.
+While 3M agreed to pay the United States government $9.1 million to settle allegations that they knowingly sold a defective product to the United States military, none of the settlement went to service members or veterans suffering from hearing-related issues.
+The men and women have been left to seek recovery of compensation through their own earplug lawsuits against the company.

 What kind of compensation is available?

-If you or somebody you love has served in the military in subsequently suffered from hearing loss after using M3 earplugs, you may be entitled to significant compensation.
-At Cannon Law, our qualified and experienced team is ready to investigate your case in order to help you secure the following:
+If you or somebody you love has served in the military in subsequently suffered from permanent or partial hearing loss after using 3M earplugs, you may be entitled to significant compensation.
+At Cannon Law, our qualified and experienced team is ready to investigate your faulty hearing protection case in order to help you secure the following:

 - Coverage of all hearing-loss medical bills